1. About trazodone

 You'll hopefully take in your stride little things that used to worry you.

-Trazodone won't change your personality or make you feel euphorically happy.
-It'll simply help you feel like yourself again.
+Trazodone will not change your personality or make you feel euphorically happy.
+It will simply help you feel like yourself again.

 When will I feel better?